-Meticulously designed as a fully functional photo studio, The CYC still retains the natural ambience of the original industrial warehouse space.
+Formerly abandoned warehouse, meticulously redesigned as a fully functional production arena for fashion, advertising and visual arts.
+The CYC studio still retains the natural ambience of the original industrial space.

 We believe in the relevance of a right environment for artists to realize their visions.
 We provide a unique space with immense potential, and production resources for projects of any scale.
 We created COLONY Studios Brooklyn to be a unique space that is conducive to the creative spark.

 Here at COLONY Studios Brooklyn, we’re extremely interested in what we called The Contemporary Phenomena.
 We’re looking for singular moments in society- occasions when people, ideas, and events intersect, that demand time and space.
 Movements that are happening concurrently in cultures all around; notions that are not yet shaped, defined or established, but are surely taking form.

 This fascination with The Contemporary Phenomena is why we are located in Brooklyn.
 In our community, we are constantly discovering new talent and creative dynamism brewing beneath the surface of mainstream culture.
 There is always something new, authentic and experiential in this part of town where rules are constantly played with.